Narashiman-K/PSPDFKit-Compare-PDF-Text/README.md

 The user is solely responsible for determining the appropriateness of using or redistributing the software and assumes any risks associated with the exercise of permissions under the license.

-# This is a # React + TypeScript + Vite
+# React + TypeScript + Vite Project
-#
-cd inside the folder

-npm install
-npm install PSPDFKit
-npm install @baseline-UI/core @baseline-UI/app @baseline-UI/recipes @baseline-UI/blocks @baseline-UI/icons
+## Getting Started

+Follow these steps to set up and run the project locally:

+1. Open a terminal and navigate to the project directory.
+2. Install the project dependencies: npm i
+3. Copy the PSPDFKit for Web library assets to the public directory: cp -R ./node_modules/pspdfkit/dist/pspdfkit-lib public/pspdfkit-lib
+4. Run the project locally:
    npm run dev

-#